EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    - IRODS_PATH --> path to the iRODS installation
    - FLAVOR --> (optional) flavors of the Globus packages which are already installed[a]
    - DEST_LIB_DIR --> (optional) path to the folder in which the library will be copied
+   - DEST_BIN_DIR --> (optional) path to the folder in which binary executables (auxilliary tools) will be copied
+   - DEST_ETC_DIR --> (optional) path to the folder in which configuration files will be copied
    - RESOURCE_MAP_PATH --> (optional) path to the folder containing the "irodsResourceMap.conf" file (see step 4 of section "Configure and run")